-The popularity and demand for Fitness Trackers over the last few years has not gone un-noticed.
-Every year we see a wide range of trackers released by the large brands with new and exciting features.
+The popularity and demand for Fitness Trackers over the last few years have not gone un-noticed.
+Every year we see a wide range of trackers released by large brands with new and exciting features.

 - 5 Best Fitness Gears for iPhone Users in 2020